CorfuDB/CorfuDB/README.md

 ## Bringing up a custom CorfuDB deployment

-The `furunall.sh` single node deployment brings up all the components of a single corfu log.
+The `crunall.sh` single node deployment brings up all the components of a single corfu log.
 They are:

 *Sequencer* - provides unique sequence numbers to clients.
 Only one sequencer is required per deployment.